-- ACTION 1: If the number of operable channels is less than required, effluent releases via this path may continue provided grab samples are taken at least once per 12 hours and these samples are analyzed for gross activity within 24 hours. - ACTION 2: If the number of operable channels is less than required, effluent releases via the effected path may continue provided samples are continuously collected within one hour with auxiliary sampling equipment as required in Radioactive Gaseous Waste Sampling and Analysis Program (Attachment 4). - ACTION 3: If the number of operable channels is less than required, effluent releases via this pathway may continue provided the flow rate is estimated at least once per 4 hours.
+- NOTE 2: Vent # 1, 1-VG-RM-104, HP continuous sampler pump automatically maintains isokinetic sample flow when changes in stack flow are detected.
+Isokinetic sample flow adjustment can take 15 20 minutes.
+[Commitment 3.2.3] - ACTION 1: If the number of operable channels is less than required, effluent releases via this path may continue provided that the best efforts are made to repair the channel and that grab samples are taken at least once per 12 hours and these samples are analyzed for gross activity within 24 hours.
+When the effluent release via this pathway continues, then initiate the "Loss of Radioactive Gaseous Effluent Monitoring Instrumentation Sampling Schedule" attachment in HP-3010.031, Radioactive Gaseous Waste Sampling and Analysis.
+[Commitment 3.2.4] - ACTION 2: If the number of operable channels is less than required, effluent releases via this pathway may continue provided that the best efforts are made to repair the channel and that the samples are continuously collected with auxiliary sampling equipment within 12 hours after the initiation of this ACTION statement as required in Radioactive Gaseous Waste Sampling and Analysis Program (Attachment 4).
+[Commitment 3.2.4] - ACTION 3: If the number of operable channels is less than required, effluent releases via this pathway may continue provided the flow rate is estimated at least once per 4 hours.